When asked by Korean residents looking for homes in Orange County, many people mention Fullerton as a great option.

 For those commuting to downtown LA, the ability to use the Metrolink is a plus.

-Additionally, it's relatively easy to travel to other major Orange County cities like Irvine, Anaheim, Brea, and Orange.
+Additionally, it's relatively easy to travel to other major cities in Orange County, such as Irvine, Anaheim, Brea, and Orange.

-In fact, there are cases where one spouse works in LA and the other in Orange County, and they choose Fullerton as a midpoint.
+In fact, there are cases where one spouse works in LA and the other in Orange County, choosing Fullerton as a midpoint.

-It's also attractive for those who want to maintain a reasonable distance from the Korean community.
+For those who want to maintain a reasonable distance from the Korean community, Fullerton is also attractive.

-While they can access the Korean business districts in Buena Park and Garden Grove, the neighborhood itself maintains a quiet residential atmosphere.
+It allows access to the Korean business districts in Buena Park and Garden Grove while maintaining a quiet residential atmosphere.

-Particularly in the northern area, there are many old trees and pleasant neighborhoods for walking, leading to high satisfaction among family residents.
+Particularly in the northern areas, there are many old trees and pleasant neighborhoods for walking, leading to high satisfaction among family residents.

 If you want to live where you can access Korean food and businesses daily, Buena Park or Garden Grove might be more convenient.